KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_002_BasicGltfStructure.md

 }
 ```

 The reference is given as a URI that usually points to a PNG or JPG file.
-These formats significantly reduce the size of the files, so that they may efficiently be transferred over the web, and they still can be decoded quickly and easily.
+These formats significantly reduce the size of the files, so that they may efficiently be transferred over the web.